 The fair value of fixed rate deposits has been estimated by discounting the contractual cash flows, using market interest rates offered at the reporting date for deposits with similar terms.
-The fair values of deposits with no stated maturity date are considered equal to their carrying value as the customer can choose to call these deposits at any time.
+The fair values of deposits with no stated maturity date have been estimated by discounting the cash-flows using behavioural analysis, based on historical data to establish set levels of core and non-core deposits and their sensitivity to market rate movements.